 If you’re on the hunt for really great Construction birthday party ideas, you’re in the right spot!
 Today I’m going to share all of the Construction party decorations, Construction party food ideas and the cute Construction party cake!
-Come back for the adorable invitations, favors, games and activities.

 My cute little guy just turned 3 and he LOVES tractors!
 Not farming tractors (although, he does like those), the big CONSTRUCTION tractors!
 My husband uses them in his work and my son LOVES to go see “Daddy’s tractors”!
 In fact, he thinks any tractors we see as we are out and about are “Daddy’s tractors”.
 So, we planned a really fun Construction Birthday Party for him and a few of his friends and had loads of fun!

 Let’s DIG right in to the fun details!

 Construction Birthday Party Decorations

 As you can see in the photo above, I ran CAUTION tape and black streamers down both sides of the food display table.

 Above the food display table I used blue painters tape to put up pipeline plans (courtesy of my husband who works in the oil and gas industry).
 The PARTY ZONE garland from Oriental Trading went over the blueprint plans to create the backdrop.
 But this garland from Amazon is super cute too!

 Along the top edge of the food display table I taped the road construction bulletin board cutouts from Oriental Trading.
 They were so great and I used them in several places throughout the party.

 My Silhouette cutting machine saved the day on making these road signs.
 I purchased yellow craft paper from my local party supply store (for $.20 per foot) and mounted it on poster board.
 Then I cut out the letters and tractors using my Silhouette electronic cutting machine.
 The sign was flanked by two large traffic cones (that I didn’t even bother cleaning for the party).